The Outdated 2017 Nissan Frontier Is Still Winning Awards

 The Nissan Frontier isn’t all about the bells and whistles

-While some drivers want the newest technology and features for the daily drive, that doesn’t apply here.
+While some drivers want the newest technology and features for the daily drive, that doesn’t apply to the 2017 Nissan Frontier.
 Fans of the Frontier appreciate its simplicity.
-What the truck does, it does well.
+Kelley Blue Book says that what the truck does, it does well.

 The transmission is beefy enough to keep towing throughout the truck’s life, and with an estimated 21 miles per gallon combined, it won’t break the bank.
 It is capable of going to the store and the mud on one trip.

 J.D.
-Power just gave the 2017 Frontier the Performance Award
+Power gave the 2017 Nissan Frontier an award

 J.D.
 Power hasn’t overlooked this 2017 truck.
 In fact, the company recently gave it a performance award.
 This award is given to cars and trucks after collecting feedback from owners.
 That means it is like the People’s Choice Awards.
-Happy drivers determined the Frontier as the winner.
+Happy drivers determined the Nissan Frontier was the winner.

 Nissan is still putting out new versions of the truck too.
 The 2022 Frontier is slated to come out later this year with a new look.
 With the update, the truck’s technology will get an update, along with a new look.
 The 3.8-liter V6 engine will still put out 310 hp with a nine-speed transmission standard.